csvprobotica/HypeTech_QR_Elite_2026/README.md

 ## 🚧 Obstacle Avoidance

-The robot uses its three proximity sensors to identify obstacles and track boundaries.
+The robot uses its two ultrasonic sensors to identify obstacles and track boundaries.

 This enables PROJECT H to: